mail-in-a-box/mailinabox/README.md

 ## How to connect to a remote Nextcloud

 To integrate Mail-in-a-Box w/LDAP (MiaB-LDAP) with Nextcloud, changes must be made on both sides.
-These changes are mostly automated, you'll just need to copy a couple of files and apply a firewall rule.
+These changes are mostly automated, you'll just need to copy a couple of files.

 **On MiaB-LDAP**